rajnandan1/matschia/README.md

-# Matschia - Twitter Reply Tool
+# Matschia - Twitter Engagement Tool

-Matschia is a modern web application that analyzes Twitter/X posts, identifies technology-related content, and generates engaging replies in the style of popular tech influencers.
+Matschia is a modern web application that analyzes Twitter/X posts, identifies technology-related content, and generates engaging content (replies or standalone posts) in the style of popular tech influencers.
 It features a clean, shadcn-inspired UI built with Tailwind CSS.

 ## Features